automl/amltk/docs/guides/tasks.md

     1. Check out the parameters on how to set the memory limit [here](https://github.com/automl/pynisher#parameters)

-    !!!
-Note "Memory Limits with Pynisher"
+    !!! warning "Memory Limits with Pynisher"

         Pynisher has some limitations with memory on Mac and Windows: https://github.com/automl/pynisher#features